 Ringing can seem baffling to the outsider, but with a little explanation, it all starts to fit into place.
 This page should remove some of the mystery, so read on ...

 |Click here to see how bells are made|

 Click here for the history of ringing at All Saints

 Click here to debunk some myths about ringers.

-Click here for a summary of ringers' skills, what ringers do, and the satisfaction to be had from being a ringer.
+Click here for a summary of ringers' skills and the rewards of being a ringer.

 Click here to see articles for non ringers which explain different aspects of ringing.